junxit/us-congress-bills-110/bill.md

   - **(1)** reduce the financial burden on the Federal Government;
   - **(2)** improve the preservation of presidential records; and
   - **(3)** reduce the delay in public access to all presidential records.

+## § 7.
+Establishment of national database for records of servitude, emancipation, and post-civil war reconstruction

+- **(a)** *In general* The Archivist of the United States may preserve relevant records and establish, as part of the National Archives and Records Administration, an electronically searchable national database consisting of historic records of servitude, emancipation, and post-Civil War reconstruction, including the Refugees, Freedman, and Abandoned Land Records, Southern Claims Commission Records, Records of the Freedmen's Bank, Slave Impressments Records, Slave Payroll Records, Slave Manifest, and others, contained within the agencies and departments of the Federal Government to assist African Americans and others in conducting genealogical and historical research.
+- **(b)** *Maintenance* Any database established under this section shall be maintained by the National Archives and Records Administration or an entity within the National Archives and Records Administration designated by the Archivist of the United States.

+## § 8.
+Grants for establishment of State and local databases for records of servitude, emancipation, and post-civil war reconstruction

+- **(a)** *In general* The Executive Director of the National Historical Publications and Records Commission of the National Archives and Records Administration may make grants to States, colleges and universities, museums, libraries, and genealogical associations to preserve records and establish electronically searchable databases consisting of local records of servitude, emancipation, and post-Civil War reconstruction.
+- **(b)** *Maintenance* Any database established using a grant under this section shall be maintained by appropriate agencies or institutions designated by the Executive Director of the National Historical Publications and Records Commission.